mdsufz/StandEnA/docs/ANNOTATION.md

 # Concatenate files while printing filenames to first column
 awk '{print FILENAME "\t" $0}' /path/to/prokka_out/*/*.tsv > prokka_all.tsv
 ```
+Note that /path/to/prokka_out/*/*.tsv is 02_annotation/short/prokka_out/*/*.tsv if the code has been run on local machine.

 Optional.
 Formating genome names from results.
 ```bash